loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 The following actions can be performed in any of the Virtual Machines of the Service.

 * ``onegate vm resume``: Resumes the execution of the a saved VM.
 Valid states: STOPPED, SUSPENDED, UNDEPLOYED, POWEROFF
 * ``onegate vm stop``: Stops a running VM.
-The VM state is saved and transferred back to the front-end along with the disk files.
+The VM state is saved and transferred back to the front-end, along with the disk files.
 Valid states: RUNNING
 * ``onegate vm suspend``:  Saves a running VM.
 It is the same as ``onegate vm stop``, but the files are left in the remote machine to later restart the VM there (i.e. the resources are not freed and there is no need to re-schedule the VM).
 Valid states: RUNNING
 * ``onegate vm terminate``: Terminates the given VM.
 The VM life cycle will end.
-With --hard it unplugs the VM.
+With ``--hard`` it unplugs the VM.
 Valid states: any except those with a pending driver response
-* ``onegate vm reboot``: Reboots the given VM, this is equivalent to execute the reboot command from the VM console.
-The VM will be ungracefully rebooted if --hard is used.
+* ``onegate vm reboot``: Reboots the given VM.
+This is equivalent to executing the reboot command from the VM console.
+The VM will be ungracefully rebooted if ``--hard`` is used.
 Valid states: RUNNING
 * ``onegate vm poweroff``: Powers off the given VM.
 The VM will remain in the poweroff state, and can be powered on with the ``onegate vm resume`` command.
 Valid states: RUNNING
 * ``onegate vm resched``: Sets the rescheduling flag for the VM.
 The VM will be moved to a different host based on the scheduling policies.
 Valid states: RUNNING, POWEROFF
 * ``onegate vm unresched``:  Unsets the rescheduling flag for the VM.
 Valid states: RUNNING, POWEROFF